-A Gray and Ductile Iron Foundry
+A Gray and Ductile Iron Jobbing Foundry, Since 1912

 OK Foundry makes gray and ductile iron sand castings from 1 lb. to 400 lbs.
 With no-bake resin bonded sand molding for heavy section and complex cored castings up to 400 lbs. and manual jolt squeeze green sand molding for lighter castings.